verekia/js-stack-from-scratch/how-to-translate.md

 - Translate the `README.md` files.

 - Add a note somewhere explaining on the main `README.md` that this is a translation, with a link to the English repository.
+If you don't plan to make the translation evolve over time, you can maybe add a little note saying to refer to the English one for an up-to-date version of the tutorial.
+I'll leave that up to your preference.

 - Submit a Pull Request to the English repo to add a link to your forked repository under the Translations section of the main `README.md`.
 It could look like this: